FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 _(Incorrect.
 You should run the init command before you run the plan command.)_

 -Commit the configuration file to your software repository.
+_(Incorrect.
+You should run init and run plan on your Terraform workflow before you commit the validated configuration file to your software repository.)_

 -Run terraform init to download the necessary provider modules.